Beef Gravy

 Gravy can also be reheated in the microwave, but stir it every 30 seconds so it heats evenly.
 You may want to lay a folded paper towel over the top of the gravy in a microwave-safe bowl to prevent splattering.

-What to Serve with Beef Gravy
+What to Serve With Beef Gravy

 This gravy pan sauce is a quick way to dress up any seared or even roasted beef dish with just a few pantry ingredients.
 And who isn’t excited about gravy?
+Don’t forget the mashed potatoes if you want to make your people super happy.

 What to Serve With Beef and Gravy